 11. Lower Risk of Kidney Stones

-Interestingly, there’s another bonus to sweating more often.
-Although incidence of kidney stones in women over 50 has risen dramatically in recent years, researchers at the University of Washington found the benefits of sweating through consistent exercise reduces this risk.
-Excess salt and calcium can form kidney stones over time, but sweating boosts the body’s natural balance and directs calcium to our bones instead.
+There’s another bonus to sweating more often.
+More women over 50 are getting kidney stones than ever before, but sweating may help.
+Researchers at the University of Washington found the benefits of sweating through consistent exercise reduces this risk.
+Over time, too much salt and calcium can form kidney stones.
+Sweating boosts the body’s natural balance and directs calcium to our bones instead.

 Why Some People Sweat More (Or Less)

 Even though sweating is a free and easy way to boost health, we don’t all sweat the same.
 Here are some reasons why the amount we sweat might vary:

 - Men vs. Women – A study of both male and female athletes found men tend to sweat more.
 (I think we all knew that already!)
 This is because men have significantly more muscle mass, so their bodies have to work harder to cool down.

 - Weight – Similarly, people who carry extra weight around sweat more.